JeanMarieMineau/GraphicalMultiplicationTable/README.txt

 This program uses python3 and pygame.

-You need a python3 interpreter (www.python.org) and pygame installer.
+You need a python3 interpreter (www.python.org) and pygame installed.
 (`python -m pip install pygame` (window), `sudo apt-get install python3-pip` + `sudo pip3 install pygame` (linux))

 This program creates a circle of n points.
 The first point is 1 modulo n.
 The second  point is 2 modulo n ...